hanhydro/hanhydro.github.io/_pages/cv.md

 Education
 ======
+* Ph.D in Hydrology, New Mexico Institute of Mining and Technology, 2023
+* M.S. in Computer Science, Georgia Institute of Technology, 2025 (expected)
+* M.S. in Geosciences, University of Wisconsin-Milwaukee, 2016
 * B.S. in Earth System Sciences, Yonsei University, 2009
-* M.S. in Geosciences, University of Wisconsin-Milwaukee, 2016
-* Ph.D in Hydrology, New Mexico Institute of Mining and Technology, 2023 (expected)

 Work experience
 ======
-* Summer 2015: Research Assistant
+* 2023-present: Postdoctoral Research Associate
-  * Github University
+  * University of Wisconsin-Madison
-  * Duties included: Tagging issues
-  * Supervisor: Professor Git

-* Fall 2015: Research Assistant
+* 2016-2023: Research and Teaching Assistant
-  * Github University
-  * Duties included: Merging pull requests
-  * Supervisor: Professor Hub
+  * New Mexico Institute of Mining and Technology

 Skills
 ======